techwithmuzzu/chatbot_ai/README.md

-# Simple Chat App 💬
+# Simple AI Chat App 💬

 Welcome to the **Simple Chat App**!
 This is a full-stack chat application built with **Flask** (backend), **React** (frontend), and **MongoDB** (database).
 The app allows users to chat with an AI-powered chatbot (using Mistral via Ollama) and stores chat history for future reference.
 The AI responses are dynamically typed for a more interactive experience.